 The aim is to have the locomotive running again on the GCR in January 2018.

 The aim is had been to have the locomotive running again on the GCR in January 2018 but this did not prove to be possible.
 After the fitting new firebox side plates and fitting new stays prior to hydraulic a and steam testing it was hoped the locomotive would be back in service in August 2018.
 This date was later revised to October 2018.

-The locomotive passed its insurance test at the end of October 2018 and was scheduled to enter traffic in the following month.
+The locomotive passed its insurance test at the end of October 2018 and returned to traffic in the following month.